evaera/Rocs/docs/index.html.md

 ## `getComponent`
 `entity:getComponent(component: componentResolvable): Aggregate?`

-Returns the aggregate class for the given component from this entity if it exists.
+Returns the Aggregate for the given component from this entity if it exists.

 ## `getAllComponents`
 `entity:getAllComponents(): array<Aggregate>`

-Returns all aggregates on this entity.
+Returns all Aggregates on this entity.

 ## `removeAllComponents`
 `entity:removeAllComponents(): void`

-Removes all aggregates on this entity.
+Removes all Aggregates on this entity.

 ## `getScope`
 `entity:getScope(scope: any): Entity`